chafey/dicomweb-update-spec/README.md

 ## Update APIs

-- Update Patient Attribute - PATCH to /patients/[id]/normalizedmetadata.
+- Update Patient Level Attributes - PATCH to /patients/[id]/normalizedmetadata.
   - Body is a [JSON document](docs/updateSchema.md) of patient level attributes to update and remove
   - Patient level attributes are defined as those that belong to patient modules as defined by [PS3.3 C.7.1](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.html#sect_C.7.1)
   - Will cause all instances to be updated that have the same PatientID
   - Any patient level attribute can be set including PatientID
   - Attempting to set other level attributes (Study/Series/Instance) will generate an error

-- Update Study Attribute - PATCH to /studies/[id]/normalizedmetadata.
+- Update Study Level Attributes - PATCH to /studies/[id]/normalizedmetadata.
   - Body is a [JSON document](docs/updateSchema.md) of study level attributes to update and remove
   - Study level attributes are those that belong to study modules as defined by [PS3.3 C.7.2](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.2.html)
   - Will cause all instances to be updated that have the same Study Instance UID